MazontheMoon/coddy-java/README.md

 ## July

+### 5 - Kaprekar's Routine
+Given a 4-digit number, return the number of times you need to apply Kaprekar's routine until reaching 6174.

+Kaprekar's routine works as follows:

+Arrange the digits in descending order to form the largest number Arrange the digits in ascending order to form the smallest number (pad with leading zeros if necessary) Subtract the smaller from the larger
+Repeat with the new number

 ### 4 - Butterfish Binary Bazaar

 Create a function named processButterFishSales that receives int[] quantities and String[] times as its parameters.